petersem/monocker/README.md

 - If you just want to monitor everything, then set `LABEL_ENABLE: 'false'` or just leave it out altogether.

+> If you like my work, you can make a dontation to say thanks!
+[Buy me a coffee](https://www.paypal.com/paypalme/thanksmp)

+> Discuss issues or feature requests in the monocker channel on [Discord](https://discord.gg/NcKJTKN9yP)

 This application uses *semantic* versioning.
 See [here](https://semver.org/) for more details.